 U.S. National Arboretum, Washington DC

-The U.S. National Arboretum is a public garden, research facility, and urban green-space just two miles from the Capitol Building.
-The 446 acre arboretum features cultivated gardens and collections to explore.
+The U.S. National Arboretum is a public garden, research facility, and urban green space just two miles from the Capitol Building.
+The 446-acre arboretum features cultivated gardens and collections to explore.
 There are winding roadways to bike or jog, and cultural icons like the Capitol Columns and the National Bonsai and Penjing Museum.

-Historic Sites with Gardens in Virginia
+Historic Gardens in Virginia

 Arlington House, Arlington National Cemetery

-The mansion known as Arlington House was built as a memorial to George Washington, by his adopted grandson.
-It later became the home of Robert E. Lee.
 The mansion sits at the top of a hill in Arlington National Cemetery.
-The hill-top setting commands a beautiful view of Washington DC, and the house is flanked by flower and kitchen gardens.
-In addition to the formal gardens, you’ll find beautiful trees and plantings throughout Arlington Cemetery’s 624 acres.
-Keep an eye out for two State Champion Yellowwood and Empress trees.
+The hilltop setting commands a beautiful view of Washington DC, and the house is flanked by flower and kitchen gardens as well as two slave quarters.

 Ben Lomond Historic Site, Manassas

 Behind the house is a rose garden with one of the largest collections of Old Garden Roses in the Washington DC area.
 The rose garden was moved to this location in 1996.
 But it contains many cultivars of Old Garden Roses which could have been here during the antebellum period.

 George Washington's Mount Vernon, Mount Vernon

 Special tours and events are offered throughout the year, including a garden tour.
 Other popular events include wine and music evenings on Mount Vernon’s east front lawn.
 Historic reenactments and the annual President's Day celebration are great times to visit Mount Vernon with kids.